bmeurant/technical-docs/software-architecture/design-principles/solid.md

 ---
 # The SOLID Principles

 The **SOLID** principles are a set of five [[software-architecture/design-principles/|design guidelines]] for software development that, when applied, help to create systems that are more maintainable, flexible, and scalable.
+Adhering to them is fundamental to achieving [[clean-code|Clean Code]].
 It is an acronym for:

 * **S** - Single Responsibility Principle (SRP)
 * **O** - Open/Closed Principle (OCP)